 - Other attacks (Advanced Persistent Attacks, Phishing, shares services exploitation, etc.)

 A secure application in the traditional sense is more about how best you can configure, tweak and change code aspects to add security.
-You may follow the OWASP checklist of top risks and should be good to go against most common types of cyberattacks.
-Similarly, to find an extensive list of security issues in SaaS applications and underlying data, you should consider SaaS security testing.
-It identifies gaps in your security controls and provides advice on remediating the security risks affecting your applications.
+You may follow the OWASP checklist of top risks and should be good to go against the most common types of cyberattacks.
+Similarly, to find an extensive list of security issues in SaaSg applications and underlying data, you should consider SaaS security testing.
+It identifies gaps in your security controls and provides advice on remediating the security risks affecting your apps.

-Several SaaS security principles should be followed to answer if SaaS provider is doing enough to protect user data.
+Several SaaS security principles should be followed to answer if the provider is doing enough to protect user data.
 Be careful this list doesn’t apply to the product at the code level, for which you should look into OWASP top 10 risks for applications and APIs.
-This SaaS security checklist is also usable as internal guidance or extended to include best security practices in each area to avoid any pitfalls when considering marketing your SaaS product.
+This security checklist is also usable as internal guidance or extended to include SaaS security best practices in each area to avoid any pitfalls when considering marketing your SaaS product.

 Cyber security ‘in letter and spirit.’

 It should do what it exactly says on the tin.

 Cyber security should not be limited to marketing fluff but adopted as a proactive measure by the SaaS providers.
-Security-aware cloud providers and SaaS vendors often share their annual security validation results and explain security features on their websites or customer portals.
+Security aware cloud providers and SaaS vendors often share their annual validation results and explain security features on their websites or customer portals.
 If you haven’t come across this documentation, you should prompt the potential vendor during the product demo.
 It may act as an excellent opportunity to learn about the security features of cloud service in action.
-Overall, SaaS provider’s business portal or vendor section should have an exact process in dealing with the following areas:
+Overall, the service provider’s business portal or vendor section should have an exact process in dealing with the following areas:

 - Security advisories around publicly reported flaws.